anuragvohraec/bloc-them/README.md

 ## Change logs
+### "version": "5.0.1"
+1. Added rollup support.
+Now the bloc-them lib can be used as a separate JS file too.
+YOu need to provide external `lit-html` in that case.

 ### "version": "5.0.0"
 1. Instead of passing array in BlocsProvider and ReposProvider, we now supply blocsMap and repoMaps , basically javascript object.
 Keys for this maps are name of the Bloc/Repo and value will be the instance of Blocs.
 The benefit of this is faster Bloc search.
 2. Blocs now has hostElement attribute, which can be a BlocsProvider or BlocBuilder.
 This value is set in connection call and hence is not available during constructor phase.
 This was added as previously we need to supply a html element to find the blocs, now using this we have automated blocs and repos detection.